Cray-HPE/docs-csm/operations/rack_resiliency/Zones.md

 The node is labeled with the key `topology.kubernetes.io/zone=<zone-id>`, where `<zone-id>` is of the form `Rack-1`, `Rack-2`, and so on.
 These labels can be used to identify all the management nodes which belong to the same zone and is used to schedule the critical services across the zones.

-### Command to view kubernetes zones
+### Command to view Kubernetes zones

-To view kubernetes zones use the below command:
+To view Kubernetes zones use the below command:
 ```bash
 (ncn-mw#) kubectl get nodes -L topology.kubernetes.io/zone
 ```